YA Magical Realism in the North Woods

 Interior Layout & Typesetting

-Typically, I start with the cover design and then proceed to the interior.
+Typically for a novel or other text-centric book, I start with the cover design and then proceed to the interior.
 Especially for a novel, such as Born in a Red Canoe, the interior composition is fairly straightforward: chapter opener pages, text pages, and a handful of special formatting.
-Simple design means that the style of the interior becomes critical to visually convey the feeling of the book.
+Simple design means that the style of the interior becomes critical to convey the feeling of the book visually.

 I developed a customized canoe divider line for pauses in the text.
-Combined with cover stylistic elements, I developed an interior look and feel that was both true to the content and consist with the cover.
+Combined with cover stylistic elements, I created an interior look and feel that was both true to the content and consistent with the cover.

 “Paul’s designs complete the book by reflecting the story and inviting readers.
 Without reservation, I recommend him.”